Trusted Shops is a company that validates online merchants and offers buyer protection services.

 What should I do if I make a mistake when taking Amlodipine?

-If you forget to take your dose of Amlodipine and you remember on the day you forgot to take it, then you should take it as soon as you remember and then continue taking your medication as normal.
+If you forget to take your dose of Amlodipine, and you remember on the day you forgot to take it, then you should take it as soon as you remember.
+Then, continue taking your medication as normal.
 If you forget and remember the following day, then you should skip the missed dose and carry on as normal.
-Basically, don’t take a double dose to make up for a missed one.
+Basically, donโt take a double dose to make up for a missed one.

 If you take too much Amlodipine, then you should contact your doctor or go to your local hospital immediately.
 Taking too much can cause sleepiness and dizziness.